wifisensing/PicoScenes-github-pages/pages/appnotes/connect-usrp.md

   <p style="font-style: italic; margin-top: 10px;">M.2-to-10GbE adapter - use with caution</p>
 </div>

 {% include warning.html content="We have not tested this solution ourselves.
-For serious USRP-based R&D, we strongly recommend using either a desktop computer or a laptop with Thunderbolt 3+ port." %}
+For serious USRP-based R&D, we strongly recommend using either a desktop computer or a laptop with Thunderbolt 3+ port.
+If you have successfully achieved 10GbE streaming with this solution, please let us know all the details and we will update this page." %}

 ### Can 1GbE Work?
 Yes, But Not Recommended